In this article:

 A personal privacy scan is a service that combs people finder sites, which are websites that collect and sell personal information, and tells you if your information appears there.
 Once you have that information, you can contact sites and request removal yourself, or the scan service may be able to do it for you.

 For example, Experian's personal privacy scan provides a free scan to tell you what information is exposed and on which sites it appears.
 You'll also get insights on what to do next to make sure your information is protected.
-Users can start with a one-time free scan or upgrade for recurring scans and automatic data removal.
+Users can start with a one-time free scan or upgrade for recurring scans and help with data removal.

 The types of information a privacy scan can find exposed include: